tsedio/tsed/docs/docs/platform-api.md

 The way to create a Ts.ED application, add [middlewares](/docs/middlewares.html), configure Express or Koa, all are impacted by the new Platform API.

-If you use @@ServerLoader@@, you'll probably know this example to create a Ts.ED application:
+If you use `ServerLoader`, you'll probably know this example to create a Ts.ED application:

 ```typescript
 import {ServerLoader, ServerSettings} from "@tsed/common";